IgniteUI/help-topics/topics/02_Controls/igHierarchicalGrid/02_Bind/igHierarchicalGrid_Binding_to_WebAPI.md

 @Html.Infragistics().Loader().ScriptPath("~/Scripts/Infragistics/js/").CssPath("~/Scripts/Infragistics /css/").Render()
 ```

-> Note: You must change the `ScriptPath` and `CssPath` to match your Ignite UI file locations.
+> Note: You must change the `ScriptPath` and `CssPath` to match your %%ProductName%% file locations.

 Define the grid: